Pumprlfl/Code2/README.md

 Branch: part of the Graph
 mtx: Matrix
 resource: Information to access
 Coordinates: z is forward and back, y is up down, x is left right
+mtxWorld: relative to the world
+mtxLocal: relative to parent